Bluedot-Innovation/documentation/docs/integrations/Flipdish.md

 :::info
 When creating the Flipdish webhook please make sure to select **version 2.0**.
-The Bluedot integration only supports this webhooks version.
+The Rezolve integration only supports this webhooks version.
 :::

-Find Bluedot Webhook URL
+Find Rezolve Webhook URL
 ------------------------

 To fill out the _Create Webhook_ form, the first step is to get Bluedot’s webhook URL, which you will use when creating the Webhook in Flipdish.